[ Use case ]

 By the end of the month, the spreadsheet diverges from reality.
 By the end of the quarter, it’s a liability.
 You’re making maintenance decisions based on data that’s 3-8 weeks stale.

 The inventory should update itself.
 Every plugin install, every version bump, every theme change — captured automatically the moment it happens, attributed to the right client project, visible alongside the other operational signals that tell you whether the change caused problems.
+Two mechanics keep it honest: every install sends heartbeat pings, so a site that stops reporting is itself a signal, and any site can be re-scanned on demand when you need numbers fresher than the last snapshot.

 What Burrow changes